odan/odan.github.io/_posts/2018-07-17-aspnet-core-2-ubuntu-setup.md

 ## Monitoring the app

 The website isn't up and running on localhost:5000 yet (unless you've run it yourself and kept it running!).
-So we'll need an service to start it and keep it running.
+So we'll need a service to start it and keep it running.

-There's an tool called [Supervisor](http://supervisord.org/) that is good at that so I'll add it.
+There's a tool called [Supervisor](http://supervisord.org/) that is good at that, so I'll add it.

 ```bash
 sudo apt-get install supervisor
 ```

 Now publish the application into a final location.
 Run `dotnet publish`, then copy the content of `publish/` into `/var/aspnetcore` where it will go live.

 Build the application: